Wildlife & Nature

 This evening you’ll visit the Dalada Maligawa, the famous Temple of the Tooth.
 This is the major shrine where pilgrims have revered Buddha’s tooth since the 16th century; its gilded roof seems to act as a beacon to visitors throughout the day and into the evening.
 Your accommodation for the next two nights will be in Kandy.

-Senai Hotel (AAA) - 2 nights - Swimming Pool (B)
+Senai Hotel or similar (AAA) - 2 nights - Swimming Pool (B)

 The royal city of Kandy is pleasantly set on the edge of a lake surrounded by hills.
 It was once the capital of a kingdom, and managed to resist European dominance for hundreds of years - long after the coastal areas surrendered.